 The convergence and divergence tool is a very powerful method.
 The main benefit from this analysis comes from the fact that it is not lagging.
-Similar to price action, the convergence and divergence analysis is very useful support in predicting future price behavior based on current values.
-This is the opposite of lagging indicators which by definition are always following price action in their development.
+Similar to price action, the convergence and divergence analysis is a very useful support in predicting future price behavior based on current values.
+This is the opposite of lagging indicators.
+By definition, they are always following price action in their development.

-Price action of course always gives the most up to date information, but the interpretation of price is an art and not an easy task.
-Adding a method to support one’s strategy and an analysis which has more predictive value could be very useful.
+Price action always gives the most up to date information.
+The interpretation of price is an art and not an easy task.
+Adding a method to support one’s strategy, and an analysis which has more predictive value, could be very useful.

 How do divergence and convergence look like on a chart?

 At its core divergence trading has one key and vital rule.
 If price makes a higher high, the oscillator should also be making a higher high.
 If price makes a lower low, the oscillator should also be making a lower low.
-This statement could be printed out and taped above your pc if you like.
-In cases this does not happen, something “fishy” is happening and the analyst may look for more clues to determine the currency pair’s behavior and diagnosis.
+This statement could be printed out and taped above your computer.
+In cases this does not happen, something “fishy” is happening.
+The analyst may look for more clues to determine the currency pair’s behavior and diagnosis.

 Divergence-convergence can only be evaluated when the price has either formed: